 There are several advantages to having a business roadmap in place.
 Firstly, it serves as your vision statement to outline what you want to achieve.
 What do you want your business to look like; what purpose is it there to provide?
 The individual goals required to achieve your overall vision are important to add detail and clarity to your roadmap.

 Another benefit is that it focuses your attention on the processes, formulas and tools you’ll need to move forward.
 You won’t have the mental effort and stress of weighing up every action, because you’ll have done the hard work ahead of time — all that’s left to do is implement it.
 A roadmap provides you with a holistic overview of your business and the tasks that need to be performed to make sure you realize your vision in a productive way.
+We learned in our post about businesses to start with 100k that a roadmap is a must for any new business!

 The core elements of a successful roadmap